 (c) Burdens of Proof.
 Bar Counsel has the burden of proving the averments of the petition by clear and convincing evidence.
 If the attorney asserts an affirmative defense or a matter of mitigation or extenuation, the attorney has the burden of proving the defense or matter by a preponderance of the evidence.

 (d) Time for Completion.
-Unless extended by the Court of Appeals, the hearing shall be completed within 120 days after service on the attorney of the order entered under Rule 19-722.
+Unless extended by the Supreme Court, the hearing shall be completed within 120 days after service on the attorney of the order entered under Rule 19-722.

 (f) Transcript.
 Bar Counsel shall cause a transcript of the hearing to be prepared and included in the record and provide an electronic copy of the transcript of the hearing to the attorney.

 (g) Transmittal of Record.
-Unless a different time is ordered by the Court of Appeals, the clerk shall transmit the record to the Court of Appeals within 15 days after the statement of findings and conclusions is filed.
+Unless a different time is ordered by the Supreme Court, the clerk shall transmit the record to the Supreme Court within 15 days after the statement of findings and conclusions is filed.